Learn how to reduce credit card debt on your own so you can pay it off quickly, avoid credit damage and save money on interest charges.

 - Check current credit card interest rates to know national average rates for each type of credit card you hold.

 Now call the customer service department for each credit card and request a rate reduction.
 You may be passed up the chain to a supervisor that can authorize a new rate.
-Click here to find tips to help you negotiate effectively.
+Find tips to help you negotiate lower interest rates effectively.

 Step 2: Prioritize your debts